AchrafKassioui/Learning-iOS-Dev/README.md

 // Optional Chaining with Default Value
 // The default value is provided using `??`, the nil coalescing operator
-// The default value must be of the some type as the expected return type let result = myMethod.result? ??
-"Default Value or Message"
+// The default value must be of the some type as the expected return type let result: Int = myMethod.result? ??
+42
-// do something with result
+// do something with `result`
 ```

 ## Array Methods